alfonsodelarosa4/mastermind/README.md

 - Player must guess the right number of combinations within 10 attempts.

 **SERVER:**
-- At game start, server will generate 4 nums from a total of 8 different numbers
+- At game start, server will generate 4 numbers from a total of 8 different numbers
 - Server must use Random generator API
 - Server will generate a feedback response.
     - The player had guess a correct number